Cat found abandoned in pet carrier packed with snow

-ROCK FALLS, Illinois - A cat was found abandoned at an animal shelter - left in a carrier full of snow.
+ROCK FALLS, Ill. -- A cat was found abandoned at an animal shelter, left in a carrier full of snow, according to a Rock Falls, Illinois animal shelter.

-Rock Falls animal shelter's Donald Czyczyk was driving to work at Happy Tails Humane Society on Wednesday when he spotted something pink in the snow near the shelter's driveway.
+Director of Shelter Medicine Donald Czyczyk was driving to work at Happy Tails Human Society on Wednesday, January 23.
+That's when he says he spotted something pink in the snow near the shelter's driveway.
 He says he stopped the car to investigate.

 That's when he found the cat carrier filled with snow.
 But he wasn't expecting to find anything else.

 "I said, "There's definitely not a cat in here."
-So I grabbed it, and next thing I know I saw an ear," he told WQAD.
+So I grabbed it, and next thing I know I saw an ear," he recalls.

 Inside was a gray tabby cat.
 He brought her inside the shelter.